M2MCloud/AzureIoTHubTools/README.md

     ```Dev-Test123.azure-devices.net/LoraDevice2g3d235f456```

-1. Set the "Password" value to the SAS Token string you created in the first part of this tutorial, e.g.
+1. Set the "Password" value to the SAS Token string you created in the first part of this walk-through, e.g.

     ```SharedAccessSignature sr=asdfasdf%2Fdevices%2F123456789&sig=38hluU05yza1IZzDz66nOkAJExBXAIGSWUeh3W2a6T0%3D&se=1511398595&skn=ProtocolGateway```